-The Executive Board has declared protection of the environment to be a central management assignment.
-It issued Group "environmental protection guidelines" that "are to be seen as principles for action defining aims and methods" and which state among other things:
+In a Group guideline, "Environmental protection and Energy policy", the Executive Board has declared protection of the environment to be a central management assignment.
+It has drawn up "Environmental and Energy guidelines" which "are to be seen as principles for action defining aims and methods" and which state among other things:

-"Protection of the environment and conserving natural resources constitute an important corporate goal of Salzgitter AG.
+"Protection of the environment, the conservation of natural resources and a frugal approach to energy constitute important corporate goals of Salzgitter AG.
 The observance of current laws and requirements is self-evident for us.
-Our understanding of responsible environmental protection does not end with the observance of statutory regulations.
+Our understanding of responsible protection of the environment and resources does not end with the observance of statutory regulations but is also an integral part of our entrepreneurial conduct.
 Systems and production techniques are subject to constant review and continuously improved."